Economy of Puerto Rico: Forestry

 Almost all wood used on the island is imported even though a study conducted more than two decades ago by the U.S. Forest Service concluded that local soil could sustain a lumber industry if the proper species were used.
 Regardless of this, several small sawmills do exist on the island.

 Mining

-There are some metal deposits of copper, gold, silver, zinc, and molybdenum on the island but they are not large enough to sustain a profitable mining industry.
+There are some metal deposits of copper, gold, lead, silver, zinc, and molybdenum on the island but they are not large enough to sustain a profitable mining industry.
 Mismanagement of terrains and poor urban planning has made it difficult for the mining industry to thrive as well, as many deposits are directly below or nearby residential complexes.
 Puerto Rico also possesses industries of lime, marble, salt, cement, clay, crushed stone, dimension stone, industrial sand, gravel, and stone.
 The cement industry is tracked meticulously as it has shown to be highly correlated to the GDP of the island.